zimolzak/cv/README.md

 # Honors and Awards

+**Most innovative use of data,** Baylor College of Medicine Datathon, April 2022.
+Project entitled "The association of biased language in medical text with diagnostic error."\
 **Excellence in Collaboration,** Baylor College of Medicine Datathon, October 2020.
 Project entitled "Understanding predictors of severe COVID-19 outcomes."
 One of the few projects to achieve end-to-end